 Dive Site Candyland and Tailor Made (5)

-On the seaside of the coral barrier, you’ll find the dive site Candyland.
+On the seaside of the coral barrier, you find dive site Candyland.
 Divers and snorkelers often overlook such secluded spots, which is why the coral remains nearly untouched.
 Be mindful of the currents when entering the water here!

-Continuing along the beach, you’ll reach the dive site Tailor Made.
+Continuing along the beach, you reach dive site Tailor Made.
 This site is also renowned for its richness in coral.
 Even if you don’t plan on entering the water, taking this road is a delightful detour.
-You’ll drive just a few meters from the sea!
+You drive just a few meters from the sea!
 At the end of the road, it’s easy to turn your car around.

 Seaview From Na Kantu (6)